VPatel0205/VedBookStore/VedBookStore/README.txt

 1533
 Added CoverType to NavBar and CoverType Controller with required methods and added Index and Upsert file in area > Admin > Views > CoverType

+1537
+Tested the application and run perferctly with update and delete function properly